noamraph/nix-pills/pills/02-install-on-your-running.md

 ## Installation

 These articles are not a tutorial on *using* Nix.
-Instead, we\'re going to walk through the Nix system to understand the fundamentals.
+Instead, we're going to walk through the Nix system to understand the fundamentals.

 The first thing to note: derivations in the Nix store refer to other derivations which are themselves in the Nix store.
-They don\'t use `libc` from our system or anywhere else.
-It\'s a self-contained store of all the software we need to bootstrap up to any particular package.
+They don't use `libc` from our system or anywhere else.
+It's a self-contained store of all the software we need to bootstrap up to any particular package.

 <div class="info">